arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/smart-irrigation-system/content.md

 ```

-In order to save energy and resources, the Edge Control has different power lines that must be enabled so we can power the different internal and external peripherals.
-In this case, we need to enable the 3.3 V, 5 V, Battery, MKR1 slot, and the +19 V reference for the 4-20 mA sensor's current loop.
-To handle all the I/O we also need to initialize the I/O Expander together with the Enclosure Kit LCD and the sensors inputs.
+In order to save energy and resources, the Edge Control has different power lines that must be enabled to power the different internal and external peripherals.
+In this case, the 3.3 V, 5 V, Battery, MKR1 slot, and the +19 V reference for the 4-20 mA sensor's current loop need to be enabled.
+To handle all the I/O, the I/O Expander together with the Enclosure Kit LCD and the sensors inputs need to be initialized.

 With the `setSystemClock` function we define a starting date reference for the real-time clock.
 If you need to configure the RTC time with your time zone, use the commented function `RealTimeClock.setEpoch(<Your region unixTime>)` replacing the parameter with your region unix time in seconds.